phncosta/OvenIoT-project/README.md

  <i> Projeto realizado em BandTec Digital School. </i>

-- Sensor system for automation of an eletric oven, based on temperature and humidity control.
+- Idealization of a sensor system to automation of eletric ovens, based on temperature and humidity control.